centrica-engineering/nucleus-docs/docs/foundations/illustrations.md

 - Use the illustration grid to ensure consistency with current icons.
 - We make sure illustration works across different sizes.
 - Design clean and simple forms using our shapes.
-- Use flat shapes over 3d forms, depth can be added through the use of gradients.
+- Use flat shapes over 3d forms.
-- Use consistent gradients and colours.
-Do not use multiply when using opacity.
+- Use consistent flat colours.
+Do not use multiply blend modes or opacities.
 - Rounded corners should make icon feel friendly, not childish.

 ### Illustration grid

 We use a grid for icon creation to give consistency across our illustrations.
-Here are examples of the grid and basic shapes to show it's usage:
+Here are examples of the grid and basic shapes to show its usage:

 | Grid | Grid - Vertical | Grid - Horizontal | Grid - Circle |
 | :--- | :--- | :--- | :--- |